-Latest infoBrussels-London Geometry Seminar The next event will in London at UCL on 3 November 2016 with a theme of Gauge Theory.
-The confirmed speakers are Roger Bielawski, Andriy Haydys and Peter Kronheimer.
+Latest infoBrussels-London Geometry Seminar The next event will be in Brussels at ULB on 23 January 2017 with a theme of Low-Dimensional Topology.
+The confirmed speakers are Juhasz, Rasmussen and Wand.
 Visit the seminar webpage for more details.

 Leverhulme I have been awarded a Leverhulme Research Project grant with my colleague Felix Schulze at UCL.
-We are now advertising a 3-year postdoc position in geometric analysis at UCL, with closing date 30 October 2016, so apply now.
+We are now hiring a 3-year postdoc position in geometric analysis at UCL.
 We are also advertising a PhD studentship in geometric analysis at UCL, closing date 18 December 2016, so if you are interested then please apply.

 Adventures in the 7th Dimension I was one of the invited speakers at this year's British Science Festival in Swansea talking about the 7th dimension on 6 September 2016.
 I was interviewed about my talk on Science Cafe on BBC Radio Wales.